CTFEDs/CSS-layouts---Flexible-boxes-and-Grids-workshop-2017/decks/notes.md

 ## What is a grid?

 A grid is an intersecting set of horizontal and vertical lines – one set defining columns and the other rows.
-Onto the grid elements can be placed respecting these column and row lines.
+Elements are placed on the grid according to those defined lines.

 ---